In soccer, shooting is an essential part of the game. You’ll want to practice shooting whether you’re a defender, midfielder, or attacker.

 You can use 2 cones as upright frames to make a goal if you have them.

-If you don’t have cones, you can use anything that’ll mark out the goal.
+You can use anything to mark the goal if you don’t have cones.
 You could use 2 garbage cans or place 2 jackets on the ground.
 It’s important that you can easily see the goal, so try your best to make it as visible as possible.

 Make sure you have enough space in front of your goal to move around and shoot from different angles.